DylanSnel/SourceGenerationPresentation/README.md

 }
 ```

-Now we should up the version in the `SourceGeneration.csproj` rebuild and then restart visual studio.
+Now we should up the version in the `SourceGeneration.csproj` rebuild and then restart Visual Studio.
 It should now give us the error for the kiwi property.

 # CodeFix

+Having the analyzer tell the user how they messed up is great.
+But what would be better than actually solving the problem.
+So lets write a code fix provider.